p1983-web/ms1-kayaking-project/README.md

 * To sign up to events/trips/pool sessions online.
 * How it works - from start to finish, i.e., who the club are, how many members, how to join, how many trips are there?
 Are there trainings/courses etc?
 Is there room for progression?
 * Winter pool sessions to learn to roll and refine techniques in a safe/warm environment.
-* To sign up and pay for membership online (potential for Adult/Student/Couples membership) - future.
+* To sign up and pay for membership online (potential for Adult/Student/Couples membership) - future implementation.

 #### As a developer / Club I expect